Best/Required Practices when using Galera for HA

-Bottom line: Depending on where you Clients are, and whether you clump statements into BEGIN...COMMIT transacitons, Galera may be faster or slower than traditional replication.
+Bottom line: Depending on where your Clients are, and whether you clump statements into BEGIN...COMMIT transacitons, Galera may be faster or slower than traditional replication in a WAN topology.

-With 'traditional' replication, especially if using "Statement Based Replication", all writes to the Master are applied to all Slaves, and they are replied serially.
+With 'traditional' replication, especially if using "Statement Based Replication", all writes to the Master are applied to all Replicas, and they are replayed serially.
 Even with a multi-master setup, all writes are applied to all Masters.
 Hence, there is no way to get "write scaling"; that is, no way to increase the number of writes beyond what a single Master can handle.

 With Galera, there is a moderate degree of write scaling.